heroku/heroku-pipeline/README.md

->**This older "pipelines" feature has been superceded by a [new Heroku Pipelines](https://devcenter.heroku.com/articles/heroku-labs-new-pipelines)**.
+>**This older "pipelines" feature has been superceded by the [new Heroku Pipelines](https://devcenter.heroku.com/articles/pipelines)**.
 >
 >A [new accompanying Heroku CLI plug-in](https://github.com/heroku/heroku-pipelines) is available.
 >
 >Use of the older pipelines feature provided by the plugin below is no longer recommended.
-To uninstall it enter `$heroku plugins:uninstall heroku-pipeline`
+To uninstall it enter `$heroku plugins:uninstall heroku-pipeline`.
+Please upgrade as soon as possible.
+This older feature will be disabled soon.

 heroku-pipeline
 ===============